-- Determine the amount of free space FSsot available on the container as seen by the storage admin. - d) Write the irreducible data set to the container. - e) Perform a writeable snapshot of the container, disabling any optional background copying mechanism. - f) Perform whatever steps are necessary to mount the container as a file system.
-Open a small file on this filesystem, write a few characters to it, and close the file.
-Confirm that the file has been successfully written. - 3) Determine the amount of free space $FS{eot}$ available on the container containing the snapshot, as seen by the storage admin.
-Calculate the space required for the snapshot ( $I{com} = FS{sot} FS{eot}$ ).
-If $I{com}$ is less than 2.5 GB and the small file was successfully written onto the writeable delta snapshot destination, then the SUT passes the test.
+- Determine the amount of free space FSsot available on the container as seen by the storage administrator. - d.
+Write the irreducible data set to the container. - e.
+Perform a writeable snapshot of the container, disabling any optional background copying mechanism. - f.
+Perform whatever steps are necessary to mount the container as a file system.
+Open a small file on this file system, write a few characters to it, and close the file.
+Confirm that the file has been successfully written. - 3.
+Determine the amount of free space FSeot available on the container containing the snapshot, as seen by the storage administrator.
+Calculate the space required for the snapshot (Icom = FSsot FSeot).
+If Icom is less than 2.5 GB and the small file was successfully written onto the writeable delta snapshot destination, then the SUT passes the test.